Alan4247748/friendly-potato/blog/index.md

 ## /Conclusion/

-In conclusion, the evolution of A.I. will continue to be a story of ideas stacked on top of one another.
-Transformers might become obsolete tomorrow.

 There is a non-zero chance that A.I. will be the end of humanity.
 It could also be our greatest triumph.
-The future is uncertain, and the ever-evolving digital landscape is anyone's guess.
+The future is uncertain, and the ever-evolving digital landscape.

+Labor has been a limiting factor since time immemorial.
+If A.I. handles some of the cognitive load - perhaps it can drive human prosperity.
+A hammer can be a weapon or just a hammer.
+My only hope is that some wisdom and luck will **steady** our shaky hands.